kant/tensorflow-movie-GAIL/README.md

 # VisualForecast
-It is an achivement with omron sinic x
+It is an achivement at an OMRON SINIC X's intern.